Time (magazine): 20th century

-Around the time they were raising $100,000 from wealthy Yale alumni such as Henry P. Davison, partner of J.P.
+Around the time, they were raising $100,000 from wealthy Yale University alumni, including Henry P. Davison, partner of J.P.
 Morgan & Co., publicity man Martin Egan and J.P.
-Morgan & Co. banker Dwight Morrow; Henry Luce and Briton Hadden hired Larsen in 1922 – although Larsen was a Harvard graduate and Luce and Hadden were Yale graduates.
+Morgan & Co. banker Dwight Morrow; Henry Luce and Briton Hadden hired Larsen in 1922.
+Larsen was a Harvard University graduate, and Luce and Hadden were Yale graduates.
 After Hadden died in 1929, Larsen purchased 550 shares of Time Inc., using money he obtained from selling RKO stock he had inherited from his father, who was the head of the Benjamin Franklin Keith theater chain in New England.
-However, after Briton Hadden's death, the largest Time, Inc. stockholder was Henry Luce, who ruled the media conglomerate in an autocratic fashion; "at his right hand was Larsen", Time's second-largest stockholder, according to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941.
+However, after Briton Hadden's death, the largest Time, Inc. stockholder was Henry Luce, who ruled the media conglomerate in an autocratic fashion; "at his right hand was Larsen", Time Inc.'s second-largest stockholder, according to Time Inc.: The Intimate History of a Publishing Enterprise 1923–1941.
 In 1929, Roy Larsen was also named a Time Inc. director and vice president.
 J. P. Morgan retained a certain control through two directorates and a share of stocks, both over Time and Fortune.
-Other shareholders were Brown Brothers W. A. Harriman & Co., and the New York Trust Company (Standard Oil).
+Other shareholders were Brown Brothers Harriman & Co., and the New York Trust Company (Standard Oil).